 How much does having a Dodge Charger influence your car insurance rate?

 The average cost of full coverage car insurance on a national level is $1,674 annually, but to insure a Dodge Charger, the average rate increases to $2,077.
-Rates for insurance will vary depending on the model year, trim package and value of the car.
-Your rate could be higher or lower depending on your location, driving history and available discounts.
+Insurance costs will vary based on several factors such as ZIP code, driving record and, importantly, the model year, trim package and value of the car.

 For example, the market value of the 2020 Dodge Charger SXT is $29,995, but the 2020 Dodge Charger SRT Hellcat Widebody MSRP is $72,095.
 The bigger engine, greater horsepower and cost to repair are all higher on the Hellcat, which will increase car insurance rates compared to the SXT.